Find Grad Schools

 Student Diversity

-More men than women pursue graduate certificates in perfusion technology/perfusionist.
-About 60.0% of graduates in this field are male.
+More women than men pursue their graduate certificate in perfusion technology/perfusionist.
+About 68.8% of graduates with this degree are female.

 Gender Number of Grads